Persecution of Uyghurs in China: Ethnocide or cultural genocide

-In 2008, Michael Clarke, an Australian terrorism scholar, noted that "there has emerged within the Uighur émigré community a tendency to portray the Uighurs as experiencing a form of 'cultural genocide, citing as an example a 2004 speech by World Uyghur Congress president Erkin Alptekin.
+In 2008, Michael E. Clarke, an Australian terrorism scholar, noted that "there has emerged within the Uighur émigré community a tendency to portray the Uighurs as experiencing a form of 'cultural genocide, citing as an example a 2004 speech by World Uyghur Congress president Erkin Alptekin.
 In a 2012 Wall Street Journal op-ed, Uyghur activist Rebiya Kadeer described the CCP following "policies of Uighur cultural genocide".
-In 2018, UCL human rights scholar Kate Cronin-Furman argued in 2018 that the Chinese state policies constituted cultural genocide.
+In 2018, UCL human rights scholar Kate Cronin-Furman argued that the Chinese state policies constituted cultural genocide.

 In July 2019, German academic Adrian Zenz wrote in the Journal of Political Risk that the situation in Xinjiang constituted a cultural genocide; his research was later cited by BBC News and other news organizations.
 James Leibold, a professor at Australia's La Trobe University, called that same month the treatment of Uyghurs by the Chinese government a "cultural genocide", and stated that "in their own words, party officials are 'washing brains' and 'cleansing hearts' to 'cure' those bewitched by extremist thoughts."
 The term was used in editorials, such as in The Washington Post, at this point.

 Since the release of the Xinjiang papers and the China Cables in November 2019, various journalists and researchers have called the Chinese government's treatment of Uyghurs an ethnocide or a cultural genocide.
 In November 2019, Zenz described the classified documents as confirming "that this is a form of cultural genocide".
-Foreign Policy published an article by Azeem Ibrahim in which he called the Chinese treatment of Uyghurs a "deliberate and calculated campaign of cultural genocide" after the release of the Xinjiang papers and China Cables.
+Foreign Policy published an article by Azeem Ibrahim (Note: Azeem Ibrahim is a Research Professor at the Strategic Studies Institute, US Army War College.) in which he called the Chinese treatment of Uyghurs a "deliberate and calculated campaign of cultural genocide" after the release of the Xinjiang papers and China Cables.

 In 2020, academic Joanne Smith Finley wrote that scholars, commentators, and lawyers had been increasingly referring to the human rights situation in Xinjiang as a genocide, rather than a cultural genocide.
+Cultural genocide is not a genocidal act under the Geneva Convention and not a concept recognized by international law.